kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 ### 1. Plain Encoding
 Suppose we have a column of names: `["Harry", "Hermione", "Harry", "Harry", "Ron", "Hermione", "Ron", "Harry"]` (Pretend this is a vertical column in a table.)

 One way of saving this data is with **plain encoding**.
 That means the data is stored on disk the same way a human reads it in a table.
 Every instance of "Harry" takes up 5 bytes (one byte for each ASCII character).
 "Hermione" takes up 8 bytes, and each "Ron" occupies 3 bytes.
 But this is somewhat wasteful.
-The names repeat in the column, and each instance of "Hermione" takes another 8 bytes.
+The names repeat, and each instance of "Hermione" takes another 8 bytes.

 ### 2. Dictionary Encoding
 An improvement over plain encoding is **dictionary encoding**.
-We give each name in the column an ID number and record that once in a dictionary.
+We give each name an ID number and record that once in a dictionary.
 Then, when encoding the column, we use the ID number instead of the name.

 ```python
 # option 1: plain encoding